HighSchoolHacking/GLS/docs/Design/Classes/Class Declarations.md

 * Interfaces do not exist in Python, so marking a class as implementing one is currently out of scope.
 * Adding modifiers such as `"extends"` to generics is currently out of scope.
 * Duck-typed languages such as Ruby and Python have no need for generics, so GLS will skip printing generic information in them.
-* Python and Ruby do not support interfaces, so GLS will not print any information related to implementing them.
+* Some languages do not support interfaces, so GLS will not print any information related to implementing them in these languages.